holepunchto/bare-atomics/README.md

 #### `semaphore.handle`

-An `External` with a pointer to the underlying semaphore handle.
+A `SharedArrayBuffer` with the underlying semaphore handle.

 #### `semaphore.wait()`